mboldt/mboldt-opensourcepos/README.txt

 * What has changed?
 - Sales comments appear on the receipt.
+- New Payment Details field (e.g. for last 4 digits of credit card or check number).
+Prints on receipt.

 * What changes are coming?
-- Add field for last 4 digits of credit card to help reconcile receipt to payment received.